 Pauza is a critical part of our lives, whether we know it or not.
 It can be a break from work, a rest for your brain, an intermission during a theater performance or sports match, a hiatus from a relationship, a moment to catch your breath while exercising, or sometimes a complete time-out from your life.

 Pauza, which means “break” in Croatian, is defined as a brief period when you stop doing something.
 One cannot live in Croatia without fully appreciating and understanding the indispensable pauza.

 The most frequently used Croatian synonyms for pauza are:

-Pauza na poslu or pauza od posla (a work break) is a casual long break during the working day.
-According to the Croatian law on labor, every worker who works six or more hours per day has the right to a 30-minute break.
+Pauza na poslu or pauza od posla (work break) is a casual long break during the working day.
+According to the Croatian Law on labor, every worker who works six or more hours per day has the right to a 30-minute break.
 This working break is calculated into working hours and must be paid.

-If an employer doesn’t give a break to his employees, he is committing a serious misdemeanor.
-Be familiar with your rights as a worker and raise an alarm if your employer forbids you to go on a break “because there is a lot of work to do”.
+If an employer does not give a break to his employees, he is committing a serious misdemeanor.
+Be familiar with your rights as a worker and raise the alarm if your employer forbids you to go on a break “because there is too much work to do”.

 Pauza from work usually lasts for 30 minutes, but some are lucky to have a longer break – up to one hour.
 To be honest, 30 minutes is barely enough to take lunch.

 The lucky ones have the privilege of prolonging pauza a bit.
 While it may be written in your contract that you have a 30-minute break, you may stay for 45 minutes or an hour.
 Longer pauza mostly depends on good bosses who also appreciate the value of pauza.

 There is another working pauza specifically for new mothers.
 After new mothers return to work, before the child turns one year, they are entitled to take a 2-hour pauza each day to breastfeed or handle any additional mother duties.
 Both parents are allowed to legally “pause” their employment until the child turns three years old.